My Journey Through Fitness Wearables

 What Works:

-- Multiple wear locations (bicep, sports bra, underwear)
+- Multiple wear locations (wrist, bicep, even sports bra/ underwear)

 - Actually captures jiu-jitsu output accurately